OpenBB-finance/OpenBB/website/content/terminal/guides/advanced/data.md

 userdata --folder /path_to/OpenBBUserData
 ```

-The types of files which can be exported for tables and raw data are:
+The types of files which can be exported from tables and raw data are:

 - CSV
 - JSON